FAQ

 Why does structured output retry or fail validation?

-• Simplify schemas (fewer nested structures, fewer strict constraints)
+• simplify schemas (fewer nested structures; fewer strict constraints)

-• Increase timeouts for slow backends
+• increase timeouts for slow backends

 See Structured Output and Troubleshooting.